CNuge/py-morse-code/README.md

 ## How to use it
-The `Morse` class can be used in several different ways after it is first imported into the current session via `from morse import Morse`.An empty class instance can initiated, or the data can be read in during initiation using the `morse=` or `words=` arguments (only one of the two can be passed in at a time!)
+The `Morse` class can be used in several different ways after it is first imported into the current session via `from morse import Morse`.
+An empty class instance can initiated, or the data can be read in during initiation using the `morse=` or `words=` arguments (only one of the two can be passed in at a time). `example_code.py` provides some additional example uses cases.

 ```
 morse_test = Morse() # an empty class message that can be passed data later